Why It Needs to Move

 Why We’re the Ones to Do It

-Since our founding in 2001, S3IDF has bridged the supply and demand capital gaps/barriers for SGBs through facilitated collaborations and structured business deals that blend philanthropic, development, and private capital.
-Our accumulated expertise enables us to more effectively and efficiently evaluate, advise and support SGB entrepreneurs through their growth to successive levels of financing.
+Since our founding in 2001, S3IDF has addressed financing barriers for SGBs through structured business deals that blend philanthropic, development, and private capital.
+Our expertise enables us to more effectively and efficiently evaluate, advise and support SGB entrepreneurs through their growth to successfully raise additional funding.
 Our work is intended to inspire would-be investors to commit a broader range of capital to support widespread SGB growth and subsequent development towards the SDGs.